SlateFoundation/slate-cbl/README.md

 - [ ] Merge slate-cbl-admin and repair
 - [ ] Restore google drive integration
 - [ ] Refactor TargetLevel -> Level and DemonstratedLevel -> Rating
-- [ ] Rename "Skill" to "Standard" ?
 - [ ] Remove hardcoded subtraction of 8 to go from grade to level
 - [ ] Eliminate `Slate.cbl.widget.*` namespace, all classes should be `view.*` or `field.*`
 - [ ] Move common store constructor->dirty=true, loadIfDirty, unload methods to lazydata package, override loadIfDirty where needed